Frequently Asked Questions

 When can I apply for parking?

-The student parking application process for the following academic year starts in early May for enrolled students.
+The purchase process for student parking permits for the following academic year starts in early May for enrolled students.
 (Watch MOD for exact date.)
-Student assignments are made on a first-come, first-served basis.
+Student permits are sold on a first-come, first-served basis.
 New students will attend Orientation in the summer; after registering for courses and receiving log in credentials you can purchase a parking permit if space is available.
 When lots are full, a waiting list is created and assignments made from this list as space becomes available.

 Faculty/staff Waitlist signup starts in May and ends Aug.
 1st.
 Lot assignments are made on all Waitlist requests received by Aug.
 1st and based on seniority-of-service at UWSP.
 After lot assignments are processed in early Aug. you will be notified of your lot assignment and can choose to purchase a permit for that lot.
 Your reservation will be passed on to the next senior person on the list if you decide not to purchase a permit.